Authors: Yahaya Sumara Sulley and Shamsiyatu Murtala (Department of Biotechnology, University for Development Studies, Tamale )

-Biotechnology also comes along with additional benefits such as generating bumper yield from less accessible or small sized arable lands, cause less harm and damage to the ecosystem and possess less damage to renewable or non-renewable resources in the environment because agriculture is both a cause and a solution to environmental problems.
+Biotechnology also comes along with additional benefits such as generating bumper yields from less accessible or small-sized arable lands, causing less harm and damage to the ecosystem and possessing less damage to renewable or non-renewable resources in the environment because agriculture is both a cause and a solution to environmental problems.

-Biotechnological tools include marker assisted breeding and genetic engineering techniques such as molecular pharming are other advanced applications and they are used for crops and livestock production and improvement.
+Biotechnological tools include marker-assisted breeding and genetic engineering techniques such as molecular pharming, which are other advanced applications used for crops and livestock production and improvement.
 Molecular diagnostics, protein engineering and vaccine technology are also modern technologies that help in the detection, treatment and management of livestock diseases (6).

 Recombinant DNA technology is a technique in biotechnology which involves the introduction of a gene or gene sequence into an organism to achieve a required and the desired outcome (7).
 For example, crop varieties can be engineered to express a bacterial gene that controls certain insect pests, thereby reducing the need for harmful synthetic pesticides.

 Nutrient and water cycling issues are major challenges in the agriculture sector as a result of unchecked pollution and land degradation.
 However, our soils can be improved through bioremediation (8) and other environmental biotechnological advancements through the use of higher degree enzymes of specificity to decontaminate soils and arable lands off microbes that are limiting the potential of agricultural lands.